 Electronic energy levels refer to atomic and molecular configurations and their corresponding electronic states.
 Regulating Electron Exchange Between Molecules - The electronic structure of a molecule refers to the arrangement of its electrons into different molecular orbital's (MOs), quantized energy levels associated with the MOs.
 They are usually far higher than rotational or vibration levels and correspond to electronic transitions among various electronic states.

 The state of the molecule can simply be described as its electronic configuration based on the concept of polymer-orbital theory.
-The electronic energylevels can be conveniently described by this equation:
+The electronic energy levels can be conveniently described by this equation:

-$$E{\rm elec} = E{\rm HOMO} - E{\rm LUMO}$$
+$$E{\text{elec}} = E{\text{HOMO}} - E{\text{LUMO}}$$

-- E{elec} is the electronic energy of the molecule, - \bullet $E{\mbox{\scriptsize HOMO}}$ The energy of the highest occupied molecular orbital (HOMO), and - E{LUMO} is the energy of the lowest unoccupied molecular orbital (LUMO).
+- Eelec is the electronic energy of the molecule, - E{HOMO} The energy of the highest occupied molecular orbital (HOMO), and - E{LUMO} is the energy of the lowest unoccupied molecular orbital (LUMO).

 Molecular electrons can absorb or emit energy during transitions between electronic states, typically within the ultraviolet (UV) or visible parts of the electromagnetic spectrum.
 These transitions occur when the energy disparity between electronic states corresponds to the energy of the entering or exiting photon.
-In systems characterized by conjugation, particularly those exhibiting aromatic or prolonged pi-bonding, the electronic transitions are pronounced, yielding distinct UV-Visible absorption spectra.
+In systems characterized by conjugation, particularly those exhibiting aromatic or prolonged pibonding, the electronic transitions are pronounced, yielding distinct UV-Visible absorption spectra.
 Nonetheless, the arrangement of electronic states in increasingly complex structures, such as polyatomic compounds, can become intricate and result in several electronic transitions.
-Molecular transitions encompass the shifts between singlet and triplet states, as well as transitions among various excited states within the same spin multiplicity.
-The permissible transitions are governed by selection rules, which determine the energy feasibility of a transition based on angular momentum, parity, and other quantum characteristics.
-This transition is frequently accompanied with radiation emission, fluorescence, phosphorescence, or other phenomena in molecular excited states, when the molecule emits radiation as it returns to a lower electronic state following excitation.
-The energy of the emitted light corresponds to the energy differential between the excited state and the ground state in these processes.